Mspawan/BookStore_FullStack_fork/README.md

 Users are able to **Log in** and **Register** to the service. **JWTs** are generated via backend API and sent to user's frontend client, and then validated by backend each time a user tries to access any secured endpoint. **Admin** page and functionality is only available for **authorized** users.
-All user information including **authority** is stored in DataBase after registration and encoded into JWT.
+All user information including **authority** is stored in database after registration and encoded into JWT.

 * **Pagination** - pagination logic is implemented for both frontend and backend, and is used on various